gabrielgborges/zenith-framework/README.md

    Use the ServiceLocator to register and access your custom services.

-3. **Use Controllers and Components:**
+3. **Use Entitys and Components:**

-   Leverage Controllers for managing state and Components for implementing features.
+   Leverage Entitys for managing state and Components for implementing features.

 4. **Integrate Event-Driven Architecture:**